-This challenge is open to all poets up to the age of 25, based anywhere in the world.
+This challenge was open to all poets up to the age of 25, based anywhere in the world.
 You can send a poem written down, or a performance poem as a video or as an audio file.
 Send as many poems as you like.
-The deadline for all entries is midnight, Sunday 15th July 2018.
+The deadline for all entries was midnight, Sunday 15th July 2018.

 If you are sending a written version of your poem, please type it into the body of your email.
 If you are sending a video or audio file, please attach it to the email (making sure it’s no bigger than 4MB or it won’t come through) or send us a link to where we can see/hear it.